cristianglezm/EvoGarden/Planning.md

 -   **`App.tsx`**: Root component.
 Manages UI state (sidebar visibility), orchestrates the `useSimulation` hook, and handles the save/load logic on the main thread.
 -   **`SimulationView.tsx`**: The host component for the rendering engine.
 It creates and manages two stacked `<canvas>` elements (one for static background, one for dynamic foreground) and passes them to the `RenderingEngine`.
 It also captures user click events on the top canvas and forwards them to the application state.
 -   **`Controls.tsx`**: The UI for all `SimulationParams`, allowing users to configure and reset the simulation.
 -   **`FlowerDetailsPanel.tsx`**: Displays detailed data for a selected flower, including stats, genome, and a button to launch the 3D viewer.
+Includes a toggle for emissive materials.
 -   **`Flower3DViewer.tsx`**: Renders a flower's 3D model using `@react-three/fiber` inside a modal.
 -   **`DataPanel.tsx`**: A slide-out panel with a tabbed interface for switching between `ChallengesPanel` and `ChartsPanel`.
 -   **`ChallengesPanel.tsx`**: Subscribes to `challengeStore` and displays challenge progress.